tharunsog/Securing-Data-with-Image-Encryption-Using-AES-Algorithm/README.md

 # Motivation

 The increasing complexity and frequency of cyber threats necessitate innovative solutions for data protection.
-Traditional encryption methods, while effective, can be vulnerable if encryption keys are discovered.
-By combining AES encryption with steganography, this project aims to enhance data security, ensuring that even if the encryption is detected, the data remains protected through covert embedding within images.
+While effective, traditional encryption methods can be vulnerable if encryption keys are discovered.
+By combining AES encryption with steganography, this project aims to enhance data security, ensuring that even if the encryption is detected, the data remains protected through covert image embedding.

 # Problem Statement